 Immigrants represent approximately 100,000 of the District’s 700,000 residents and add immeasurable value to our communities and economy.
-Attorney General Racine is working to protect our immigrant community through public education, community engagement, and defending their rights in court.
+OAG is working to protect our immigrant community through public education, community engagement, and defending their rights in court.

 - Information on the Public Charge Rule: We know that many District residents have questions and concerns about the Department of Homeland Security’s (DHS) new Public Charge Rule.
 This Trump administration rule affects people applying for new visas, visa renewals, or lawful permanent resident status (green cards) on or after February 24, 2020.
 This page contains general information about the public charge rule and how D.C. residents can get further information and assistance.
 The information in English and Spanish is for general educational purposes and is not legal advice.